rparak/UR_Robot_data_processing/README.md

 The project is focused on a simple demonstration of client / server communication via TCP / IP.
 In this case, it is a collaborative robot Universal Robots UR3 / UR3e (server), which communicates with the client via the C# application.
 An example of an application is reading (Joint / Cartesian position) and writing data (movement -> linear, joint interpolation, etc.).
 The application was tested on each of the robot types (UR3 -> real hardware + simulation, UR5, UR10, etc.) E and CB series (simulation using VMware in Windows).

+Writing data is really simple, just create a variable of type STRING in accordance with certain principles, transform the data into a BYTE and send this command to the Server.
+Data is read using packets on the server (see the file for a description of the packet -> /Client_Data_Interfaces).

 The application uses performance optimization using multi-threaded programming.
 Communication (C# application) can be used in Unity3D for digital twins / augmented reality or in other relevant applications.

 The project was realized at Institute of Automation and Computer Science, Brno University of Technology, Faculty of Mechanical Engineering (NETME Centre - Cybernetics and Robotics Division).